Coronavirus: How eyes may play a role in the spread of Covid-19

 Coronavirus in the UK

-Johnson's Twitter profile reinforces the message behind the lockdown: #StayHomeSaveLives.
+Johnson's Twitter page underscores the reason for the lockdown: #StayHomeSaveLives.

 Why did Johnson order the lockdown?
-New forecasts from the Imperial College COVID-19 Response Team projecting the number of projected coronavirus cases and deaths contributed to Johnson's decision to shutter much of the economy to "flatten the curve" and reduce the spread of coronavirus.
+Forecasts from the Imperial College COVID-19 Response Team of projected coronavirus cases and deaths contributed to Johnson's decision to shutter much of the economy to "flatten the curve" and reduce the spread of coronavirus.

 How did we get here?
 What is coronavirus?
 How is the new coronavirus related to your eyes?
 We cover all of that and more below.
 Let's get started.